Gigaspaces/solution-hub/examples/README.md

 This project provides a set of examples to get you started using Spring Data XAP.
 These examples are designed to work with [Spring Data XAP integration] (http://projects.spring.io/spring-data-xap) and are organized into the following levels:

-# Basic
+#Configuration

-These examples cover basic configuration and usage of Spring Data XAP without any specific features that XAP provides.
+These examples cover basic configuration ways of Spring Data XAP.
 This currently includes

 * configuration-xml - Demonstrates configuring repository with XML Schema-based configuration
 * configuration-java - Demonstrates configuring repository with Java configuration

+# Basic

+These examples cover basic usages of the Spring Data XAP.
+This currently includes

-* interaction-with-space - Covers all basic methods provided by XapRepository
+* crud - Covers all basic methods provided by XapRepository
-* transaction - Demonstrates the use of XAP transactions
+* query - Demonstrates the use of query methods
+* xap-native - Shows access and use of native GigaSpaces API
+* custom - Demonstrate how to declare custom method for repository implementation

 # Advanced